 Most modern Antarctic expeditions cruise and explore the Antarctic Peninsula, which extends roughly 1,300 kilometers between Cape Adams in the Weddell Sea to Eklund Islands.
 A few expeditions — most notably those operated by Quark Expeditions — have gone as far as Robert Falcon Scott’s old stomping grounds just off of the Ross Sea in past years, allowing guests to come ashore and step into the party’s Terra Nova hut, which sits largely as it was in 1910.

-Guests can expect most of their Antarctic cruise to consist of setting out by zodiac to explore remote islands and ice floes, largely making up their schedules as they go to ensure optimal viewing experiences of both scenery and wildlife.
+Guests can expect most of their Antarctic cruises to consist of setting out by zodiacs to explore remote islands and ice floes.
+The cruise companies are largely making up their schedules as they go to ensure optimal viewing experiences of both scenery and wildlife.

-Hurtigruten is a Norwegian company that has over 100 years of sailing under its belt.
+Hurtigruten is a Norwegian company that has more than 100 years of sailing under its belt.
 The company was founded when the Norwegian government sought to develop a reliable maritime lifeline along the Norwegian Coast.
-Carrying cargo and passengers, Hurtigruten’s 12-day coastal cruise is billed – and arguably so – as “the world’s most beautiful voyage.”
+Carrying cargo and passengers, Hurtigruten’s 12-day coastal cruise along the Norwegian coast has been billed – and arguably so – as “the world’s most beautiful voyage.”

-While cruising Antartica aboard MS Fram Aaron Saunders wrote:
+While cruising Antarctica aboard MS Fram Aaron Saunders wrote: